-To avoid this, you could try a different approach by visualizing and organizing your work.
+To avoid this, you could try a different approach by visualising and organising your work.

 Say that you’ve drafted your plan for the day – you know what projects you should be working on, and the single tasks you need to get done.

-Now, instead of keeping everything in your head, you should visualize and organize your tasks.
+Now, instead of keeping everything in your head, you should visualise and organise your tasks.
 By doing so, you won’t risk leaving something behind, and you’ll never miss the big picture:

 Memory likes to play dirty and something can simply skip our minds.
 Keep your to-do written somewhere, and easily accessible, so that you don’t forget something.
 Also, you’ll be able to review the to-dos in case you need to double-check;